Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 See also Stump work

-A variation is french knots on stalks.French knot - click to enlarge
+A variation is french knots on stalks.Photo french knot

 Begin at upper right and work rows from right to left and then left to right.
 For each french stitch form two tied down straight stitches both within the space of two vertical fabric threads.
 Start next stitch in second canvas hole from base of stitch just done.
 At the end of each row reverse working direction.
 Place new stitches between those of the row above so that tops share a hole with neighbouring horizontal stitches.